iqtree/iqtree.github.io/doc/Command-Reference.md

 | `-fs`   | Specify a site frequency file, e.g. the `.sitefreq` file obtained from `-ft` run.
 This will save memory used for the first phase of the analysis. |
 | `-fmax` | Switch to posterior maximum mode for obtaining site-specific profiles.
 Default: posterior mean. |

+With `-fs` option you can input a file containing your own site frequency profiles.
+The format of this file is that each line contains the site ID (starting from 1) and the state frequencies (20 for amino-acid) separated by white space.
+So it has as many lines as the number of sites in the alignment.
+The order of amino-acids is:

+     A   R   N   D   C   Q   E   G   H   I   L   K   M   F   P   S   T   W   Y   V

 Tree search parameters
 ----------------------
 <div class="hline"></div>